saltstack/salt/doc/topics/windows/windows-package-manager.rst

-    Additionally, when you run ``winrepo.genrepo`` and ``pkg.refresh_db`` the entire contents under ``win/repo`` and ``win/repo-ng``, to include all subdirectories, are used to create the message pack file.
+    Additionally, when you run ``winrepo.genrepo`` and ``pkg.refresh_db`` the entire contents under ``win/repo`` and ``win/repo-ng``, to include all subdirectories, are used to create the msgpack file.

-The next step (if you have older minions) is to create the message pack file for the repo (``winrepo.p``).
+The next step (if you have older minions) is to create the msgpack file for the repo (``winrepo.p``).
 This is done by running the :mod:`winrepo.genrepo <salt.runners.winrepo.genrepo>` runner.
 This is also run on the master: